Telcos moving ‘manically’ to replicate cloud services provider model

 Because of all these factors, IDC says the market for compute and storage infrastructure for telcos was worth around US$10.81 billion in 2017.
 Furthermore, as telcos aggressively build out their infrastructure, IDC expects the market to achieve a healthy compound annual growth rate (CAGR) of 6.2 percent over the next five years to reach $16.35 billion in 2022.

-IDC Infrastructure Systems, Platforms and Technology group vice president Ashish Nadkarni says it has been chaotic in the industry as telcos race to bolster their in-house software development efforts using open source stacks, partnering with integrators to convert their data centres to be software defined, sponsoring and participating in industrywide infrastructure consortiums, and making a concerted effort to move not just applications, but also network function workloads onto a virtualised (containerised) infrastructure.
+IDC Infrastructure Systems, Platforms and Technology group vice president Ashish Nadkarni says it has been chaotic in the industry as telcos race to bolster their in-house software development efforts using open source stacks, partnering with integrators to convert their data centers to be software defined, sponsoring and participating in industrywide infrastructure consortiums, and making a concerted effort to move not just applications, but also network function workloads onto a virtualised (containerised) infrastructure.

 This has seen the bulk of the industry migrating to a single infrastructure platform supporting current and new generation telecom-specific in addition to business applications that can run interchangeably in virtual machines, containers, and bare metal.